 So you want to know more about partnerships: where do we start?

 When it comes to getting started in strategic partnerships, it can be hard to know where to begin.
 Every brand is different and there really is no ‘one size fits all’.
 In some ways, that’s great.
 It means there are barely any boundaries and the opportunities are there for you to form a unique partnership that really works for you (and your partner!).

 But before you start that delicate dance with potential partners, it does help to know what’s out there – what have other companies done?
 What kinds of partnerships are tried and tested?

 To help you get your head around it all, we’ve broken things down into 15 strategic partnership types, split broadly across two main categories:

 So, what’s the difference?

-Broadly speaking, a marketing partnership is when two (or more) companies collaborate on a marketing campaign to gain value.
+Broadly speaking, partnership marketing, also known as partner marketing, is when two (or more) companies collaborate on a marketing campaign to gain value.
 Essentially, it’s a type of strategic partnership that’s limited to marketing.